 2009 REU student Rob Castellano recieved an "Honorable Mention" in the 2010 Goldwater Scholarship competition.
 He was sponsered by REU faculty member Edward Aboufadel.

 REU students won several awards at the 2009 MathFest in Portland, Oregon.
 Katherine Varga won an outstanding presentation award from the MAA.
 Katherine worked with Ana Burgers and Prof. Shelly Smith to study Greater-Than Sudoko.
 Lisa Moats and Kyle Golembiewski also won an outstanding presentation award from the MAA.
 They worked with Prof. Jonathan Hodge on the mathematical modeling of cost-conscious voters.
 Derek Olsen and Rob Castellano won the Janet L. Anderson Prize for Undergraduate Research in Mathematical or Computational Biology.
 They worked with Prof. Edward Aboufadel on a mathematical analysis of glucose data from type 1 diabetics.
-This is the fifth year in a row that at least one our talks has won an award at MathFest.

 At the 2007 MathFest in San Jose, CA, Hanna Komlos won an award for her talk on dual billiards.
 She worked with Daniel Gorski and Prof. Filiz Dogru.
 Katrina Honigs and Vincent Martinez also won an award for their talk on their work on the Hausdorff Metric Geometry.
 They worked with Prof. Steve Schlicker.